datacarpentry/rr-automation/00-instructor-notes.md

 year for these time period is controlled by a variable in the manuscript that participants can change (and should change so they can witness how the numbers and graphs get updated).

+## Teaching Logistics

+When teaching this material previously, I have found that for the first part of the lesson, students can write their code "linearly" in a single script file.
+Thus, they don't have to worry (lower cognitive load) about file organization, and focus on the material being covered.

+Starting at lesson 06, participants can follow the instructions and start putting the bits of codes in the different files.